 House dust mite

-Some of the non-allergic causes that might make you wake up with a blocked nose, are sinusitis, colds and flu, nasal polyps and a condition called vasomotor rhinitis.
+However, there can of course be other, non-allergic causes that might make you wake up with a blocked nose.
+Such as sinusitis, colds and flu, nasal polyps and a condition called vasomotor rhinitis.